idkman9411/group-story/story.md

 Once upon a time, a cat walked into a sunlit room.
+The cat looked around the room.
+First, it batted at the spools of yarn.
+Then it knocked the needles on the desk onto the floor.
+Finally, it jumped on a beanbag and laid down in a nice, warm sunbeam